 You may be hearing or reading about a recent trend: coffee drinkers are adding CBD Oil to their cups of coffee.
-While the word “trend” implies perhaps a fleeting, short-lived fashionable behavior that certainly won’t persist, drinking CBD coffee might just become a long-lasting, staple, daily health decision for people because of recent research about and anecdotal experiences of the benefits of CBD coffee.
+While the word “trend” implies perhaps a fleeting, short-lived fashionable behavior that certainly won’t persist, drinking CBD coffee might just become a long-lasting, staple, daily health decision for people because of recent research about and anecdotal experiences of the benefits of adding CBD oil to Coffee.

 Independently, coffee and CBD oil each has benefits, and together they may just be a powerhouse of both health support and well being and also provide relief from certain physical and emotional challenges.

 Lets go ahead then and break it down and take each part of the equation separately to see its individual and then combined effects